Tennessee Field Diamonds

 formed.
 Rock salt could have constituted such a matrix,

-example in East Tennessees zinc mines.
-But
+depth, for example in East Tennessees zinc

-again, if it was there, it would still be present in the
+mines.
+But again, if it was there, it would still

 Seveir

-Sevier Shale was deposited after the post-Knox
+crystals.
+The Sevier Shale was deposited after the

-the Alleghanian orogenic episode.
+place during the Alleghanian orogenic episode.

 Dolomite and calcite-lined vug from the Sevier Shale.